-Hearing aids have improved greatly with the advent of digital technology.
-If you’re picturing big and bulky devices with questionable sound quality, you’ll be pleased to learn today’s instruments are smaller, more comfortable and provide sound that is more natural.
+Hearing aids options have improved greatly with the advent of digital technology.
+If you’re picturing big and bulky devices with questionable sound quality, you’ll be pleased to learn today’s hearing aid devices are smaller, more comfortable and provide sound that is more natural.
 They are available in a variety of sizes and styles, so finding one that appeals to your lifestyle needs and cosmetic preferences should be easy.
 Your audiologist will assist in choosing the best devices for your hearing loss.

 A RIC hearing aid consists of a tiny housing containing all electronics except the receiver, which is positioned in the ear.
 A thin tube connects the housing to the receiver, which is worn in the concha (bowl-shaped portion) of the ear.

 It’s a small and discreet unit but powerful enough for treating mild to moderately severe hearing loss.
 It is the style of choice when you have normal hearing to mild hearing loss in the low pitches.
 It prevents the “plugged-up” sensation you can get from some of the other styles.

 A BTE device is curved to match the contour of the ear and rests directly behind the ear.
 The housing, which contains all the electronics, is encased in plastic and connects to the ear canal with a thin, clear tube and ear mold.